microsoft/fluentui/rfcs/shared/build-system/package-public-api.md

 It indicates that an API item is meant only for usage by other NPM packages from the same repo.
 Third parties _should never use “internal” APIs._

 - tooling will trim the declaration from a public API surface.
-- tolling will trim the declaration from `/unstable` API surface.
+- tooling will trim the declaration from `/unstable` API surface.

 **Example:**